librato/statsd-librato-backend/README.md

                          metric numStats.
 Default false -- they are published to Librato.

+* `retryDelaySecs`: How long to wait before retrying a failed request, in seconds.

 ## Upgrading from the old Librato statsd fork

 If you are upgrading from the old Librato [statsd